 .
 In that

-case, this code return a fresh Window
+case, this code returns a fresh Window

 object with that id.